 This presses any plaque buildup against the artery wall and improves blood flow through

 Stent placement.
 In this procedure, your doctor expands a tiny metal mesh coil or tube at the end of

 the catheter inside an artery to keep it open.

 Fractional flow reserve.
 This is a pressure management technique that’s used in catheterization to see how

 Intravascular ultrasound (IVUS).
 This test uses a computer and a transducer to send out ultrasonic sound waves to create

 images of the blood vessels.
 By using IVUS, the doctor can see and measure the inside

 of the blood vessels.

-- A small sample of heart tissue (called a biopsy).
-Your doctor may take out a small tissue sample and examine it under
+Biopsy.
+Your doctor may take out a small tissue sample and examine it under the microscope

 During the test, you will be awake, but a small amount of sedating medicine will be